 The Association Newsletter, called Renaissance, is sent to all members three times a year.
 It includes reports on past activities and information about future events.
 The latest issue can be viewed via the menu on the left hand side of this screen.

 Monthly talks by visiting speakers, some from UEA, are held at the Costessey Centre, Longwater Lane, Norwich.
-Tea, coffee and biscuits, providing time for meeting with former colleagues and friends, follow the talks.
+Tea, coffee and biscuits follow the talks, providing time for meeting with former colleagues and friends.

 Country walks are organized on a regular basis with a five-mile walk once a month and a shorter two and a half mile walk every two months.
 For most of the year the walks end at a pub for lunch but in summer a picnic is held in the middle of the walk.

 Day trip coach outings are organized in the warmer months.
-Recent trips were a tour of BBC Broadcasting House in London and a visit to Hampton Court Palace and gardens.
+Recent trips were a visit to Hampton Court Palace and gardens, and a blue badge tour of Kings Lynn.

 Holidays are organized twice a year with a walking holiday in the autumn and a half board hotel holiday in early summer.
-Recent walking holidays have been based in Abingworth on the South Downs and Dolgellau in Snowdonia.
-Recent early summer holidays have been in Bournemouth and Guisborough.
+Recent walking holidays have been based in Dolgellau in Snowdonia and Church Stretton in Shropshire.
+Recent early summer holidays have been in Guisborough in North Yorkshire and Dovedale.

-The Art Group meets at the Pavilion in Colney Lane.
-This is a hands on group who work on their own art with encouragement by a local artist.
+The Art Group and Knit and Natter Group meet at the UEA Pavilion in Colney Lane.
+These are hands on groups, the former working on their own art with encouragement by a local artist, and the latter working on their own knitting and needlework while nattering.

 The Book Group meets monthly in the Pavilion to discuss the book of the month chosen from a ballot of members' suggestions.